On completeness of local intertwining periods: Unimodular and tempered symmetric pairs

 Let $F$ be a local field of characteristic zero field with normalized absolute value $|\ |_F$.
 Moreover when $F$ is Archimedean we assume that $F=\BR$, which is not a serious restriction: we see complex reductive groups as real reductive groups by a restriction of scalar argument.
 Let $G=\mathbf{G}(F)$ be an $F$-reductive group, and let $\theta$ be an involution of $G$ defined over $F$.
 We denote by $A_G$ its split component, i.e. the $F$-points of the connected center of $\mathbf{G}$.
 For any $A\subseteq G$ we set and

-We set and call the pair $(G,H)$ reductive \textit{symmetric pair}, or simply a symmetric pair.The set is called the \textit{symmetric space} attached to $(G,H)$, and it is equipped with the natural action of $G$ by twisted conjugation: The map induces a homeomorphism between $G/H$ and the orbit of $e$ in $X$.
+We set and call the pair $(G,H)$ reductive \textit{symmetric pair}, or simply a symmetric pair.
+The set is called the \textit{symmetric space} attached to $(G,H)$, and it is equipped with the natural action of $G$ by twisted conjugation: The map induces a homeomorphism between $G/H$ and the orbit of $e$ in $X$.
 For $g\in G$ and $x\in X$, we set $\Ad(g)(x)=gxg^{-1}$.
 For any $x\in X$, we can twist the involution $\theta$ by $x$: We will mostly be interested by the twists by elements $x_g$ in $G\cdot e$, in which case We observe that for $g$ in $G$, $A\subseteq G$, and $x\in X$: and In particular and if $g'\in G$ then We will freely and tacitly use these observations.
 Let $M$ be a Levi subgroup of $x\in X$ is $M$-\textit{admissible} if $\theta_x(M)=M$.
-The following lemma, which is \cite[Lemma 6.3]{OJNT}, is very useful.
+We recall the very useful \cite[Lemma 6.3]{OJNT}.
+We observe that Offen works with parabolic subgroups standard with respect to a fixed $\theta$-stable maximal split torus $T_0$ of $G$, which exists thanks to \cite[Lemma 2.4]{HW}, and $P_0$ a minimal (and not necessarily $\theta$-stable) parabolic subgroup containing it.
+Here we remove "standard" assumption.

 \begin{lem} Suppose that $x\in X$ is $M$-admissible, and let $P$ be a parabolic subgroup of $G$ with $M$ as a Levi component, and $V$ as unipotent radical.
 Then